5lin/Antigravity-Manager/README_EN.md

 ## 📝 Developer & Community

 *   **Changelog**:
+    *   **v3.2.7 (2025-12-26)**:
+        - **New Features**:
+            - **Launch at Startup**: Added auto-launch feature that allows users to enable/disable automatic startup of Antigravity Tools when the system boots, configurable from the "General" tab in Settings.
+            - **Account List Page Size Selector**: Added a page size selector in the pagination bar of the Accounts page, allowing users to directly choose items per page (10/20/50/100) without entering Settings, improving batch operation efficiency.
+        - **Bug Fixes**:
+            - **Comprehensive JSON Schema Cleanup Enhancement (MCP Tool Compatibility Fix)**:
+                - **Removed Advanced Schema Fields**: Added removal of `propertyNames`, `const`, `anyOf`, `oneOf`, `allOf`, `if/then/else`, `not` and other advanced JSON Schema fields commonly used by MCP tools but unsupported by Gemini, completely resolving 400 errors when using MCP tools with Claude Code v2.0.76+.
+                - **Optimized Recursion Order**: Adjusted to recursively clean child nodes before processing parent nodes, preventing nested objects from being incorrectly serialized into descriptions.
+                - **Protobuf Type Compatibility**: Forced union type arrays (e.g., `["string", "null"]`) to downgrade to single types, resolving "Proto field is not repeating" errors.
+                - **Smart Field Recognition**: Enhanced type checking logic to ensure validation fields are only removed when values match the expected type, avoiding accidental deletion of property definitions named `pattern`, etc.
+            - **Custom Database Import Fix**: Fixed the "Command not found" error for the "Import from Custom DB" feature caused by the missing `import_custom_db` command registration.
+Users can now properly select custom `state.vscdb` files for account import.
     *   **v3.2.6 (2025-12-26)**:
         - **Critical Fixes**:
             - **Claude Protocol Deep Optimization (Enhanced Claude Code Experience)**: